MarkCBell/flipper/README.rst

 It can decide the Nielsen--Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, construct a layered, veering triangulation of their mapping torus, as described by Agol.

 Flipper officially supports Python 2.7, 3.5 and 3.6.
-It also runs on PyPy and `Sage`_.
-Currently, it is fastest when run through Sage.
+It also runs on `Sage`_ which is currently the fastest way to run it.
-For even more speed (~25% more) consider running flipper with the -O optimise bytecode option.
+If you need even more speed (~25% more) then consider running flipper with the -O optimise bytecode option.

 .. note:: The use of **Python 3** is *highly* preferred over Python 2.
     Consider upgrading your applications and infrastructure if you find yourself *still* using Python 2 in production today.